 \subsection{$\EW$ distribution}

-We measure $\EW$ of our LAEs using the spectrum model described in Sec. \ref{subsec:lae_selection}.
-Assuming that the LAEs have $\alpha=-2.5$, and their Ly$\alpha$ emissions have a FWHM of $250\,\mathrm{km\,s^{-1}}$ at the centre of NB872, we derive the relation between $\EW$ and $z-NB872$ colour.
-In our spectrum model, $z-NB872$ colour converges to $\sim2.0$ as $\EW$ approaches 240~\AA, the upper limit of the normal star-forming galaxies (SFGs) with $Z>0.02\mathrm{Z_\odot}$ \citep{Schaerer2003}.
-Since our spectrum model does not consider complicated physical situations (e.g. very young galaxies, top-heavy initial mass function), which make Ly$\alpha$ emission stronger than normal galaxies, and faint LAEs have a large uncertainty in $z$-band magnitudes, we evaluate $\EW$ of LAEs with $z-NB872\gtrsim2.0$ as a lower limit of 240~\AA.
+We estimate $\EW$ of our LAEs using the spectrum model described in Sec. \ref{subsec:lae_selection}.
+Assuming that the LAEs have $\alpha=-2.5$, and their Ly$\alpha$ emission lines have a FWHM of $250\,\mathrm{km\,s^{-1}}$ at the centre of NB872, we derive the relation between $\EW$ and $z-NB872$ colour.
+In our spectrum model, $z-NB872$ colour converges to $\sim2.0$ as $\EW$ approaches 240~\AA, the upper limit for the normal star-forming galaxies (SFGs) with $Z>0.02\mathrm{Z_\odot}$ \citep{Schaerer2003}.
+Since our spectrum model does not consider more complex physical situations (e.g. very young galaxies, top-heavy initial mass function), which would make Ly$\alpha$ emission stronger than found in normal galaxies, and faint LAEs have a large uncertainty in $z$-band magnitudes, we assign a lower limit of $\EW=240$~\AA\ for LAEs with $z-NB872\gtrsim2.0$.
 We evaluate the $\EW$ error based on the $1\sigma$ uncertainty of the $z-NB872$ colour.

-Fig. \ref{fig:ew_distribution} shows the relation between $\EW$ of the surrounding LAEs and their separation from the central quasars ($\theta$).
-We verify the correlation significance by using Kendall's $\tau$ and the $p$-value under the null hypothesis that $\EW$ are not correlated with $\theta$.
-We use \texttt{pymccorrelation}\footnote{\url{https://github.com/privong/pymccorrelation}} \citep{Curran2014, Privon2020}, which compute Kendall's $\tau$ and the $p$-value with censored data following \citet{Isobe1986}.
+Fig. \ref{fig:ew_distribution} shows the relation between $\EW$ of the surrounding LAEs and their angular separation ($\theta$) from the central quasars.
+We verify the correlation significance by using Kendall's $\tau$ and the $p$-value under the null hypothesis that $\EW$ is not correlated with $\theta$.
+We use \texttt{pymccorrelation}\footnote{\url{https://github.com/privong/pymccorrelation}} \citep{Curran2014, Privon2020}, which computes Kendall's $\tau$ and the $p$-value with censored data following \citet{Isobe1986}.
 This hypothesis testing results in $p=0.433_{-0.321}^{+0.396}, 0.421_{-0.315}^{+0.379}, 0.295_{-0.250}^{+0.453}$ and $0.050_{-0.045}^{+0.270}$ for the J0844$-$0132, J0918$+$0139, J1425$-$0015, and J1512$+$4422 fields, respectively.
 The errors of the $p$-values are based on the 1000 times bootstrap resampling.
 The first three $p$-values suggest that the null hypothesis cannot be rejected.
 While the $p$-value for the J1512$+$4422 field almost meets $p<0.05$, its large uncertainty implies that the relation between $\EW$ and $\theta$ remains merely suggestive.
-Therefore, we conclude that $\EW$ has no clear correlation with $\theta$ for all of our quasar fields.
+Therefore, we conclude that $\EW$ has no clear correlation with $\theta$ in any of our quasar fields.